savizronen/Sports-Tournament-Cup/README.md

 # Sports-Tournament-Cup
-Program that calculation sports tournament between players. using by JavaFX.
+Program that calculation results of sports tournament between players. using by JavaFX.